thehydrogen/discordgen/README.md

-# Bulmagen
+# discordgen
-✨ - Simple Bulma website generator
+✨ - Get started with Discord.js quickly!

 ## Setup
 First, install `discordgen` as a global package with npm